 - Big Banks chequing accounts with fees that can be waived or reduced

-Best No-Fee Savings Accounts
+Best No-Fee Savings Accounts in Canada

 High-interest savings accounts are a great option if you’re looking to save money.
 These accounts offer great interest rates, so your savings will grow faster than they would in a traditional chequing account.